IUPUI Quick Facts

 - The campus has a health and life sciences focus, with a medical school and a nursing school among the largest in the nation.

-- The campus awards degrees from both Purdue University and Indiana University.
+- The campus awards degrees from both Indiana University and Purdue University.

 - The IUPUI Jaguars participate in Division I athletics.

-- Indianapolis offers outstanding opportunities for jobs, internships, social, and recreational activities.
+- Indianapolis offers outstanding opportunities for jobs, internships, social interaction, and recreational activities.

 - Student housing accommodates approximately 1,686 students in traditional residence halls, townhomes, and the IUPUI Riverwalk Apartments.
 Off-campus accommodations are also available.

 - In 2014, IUPUI was ranked 5th by U.S. News and World Report in "Up-and-Coming National Universities."
 In 2012, IUPUI was ranked 7th by U.S. News and World Report in "Up-and-Coming National Universities."
 In 2011, IUPUI was ranked 3rd by U.S. News and World Report in "Up-and-Coming National Universities."
 IUPUI was ranked 5th by U.S. News and World Report in "Up-and-Coming National Universities" in 2010.

 - The Robert H. McKinney School of Law Legal Writing program was ranked 8th in the country by U.S. News and World Report, 2014.

 - School of Public and Environmental Affairs at IUPUI was ranked 6th in the country in Nonprofit Management in 2012.